c-gillies/c-gillies.github.io/README.md

 I had to use negative margins in the Locations section of the CSS to get the text positioned the way I wanted.
 Any tips on how to do this better would be appreciated!

+Any other tips on making my code more efficient are most welcome as well.